 17. Immortal Classic (2012)

 Depicting a popular culinary competition, two families of restauranteurs, businessmen, chefs and cooks are pitted against each other in this timeless drama which depicts generations of the two families dealing with each other’s insecurities, insinuations, conflicts, relationships and forgiveness.
-At the forefront of this culinary drama is Hwang Geum Hee, to whom a secret recipe to prepare great Kimchi has been passed down from generations and has to win the cooking competition and make her forefathers proud while protecting the recipe from her competitors.
-As straightforward as it may seem, ‘Immortal Classic’ has a host of characters and relationships depicted in a very short duration of time and the complexity of relationships and melodrama is what makes ‘Immortal Classic’ an unforgettable recipe to binge upon.
+At the forefront of this culinary drama is Hwang Geum Hee, to whom a secret recipe to prepare great Kimchi has been passed down from generations and she has to win the cooking competition and make her forefathers proud while protecting the recipe from her competitors.
+As straightforward as it may seem, ‘Immortal Classic’ has a host of characters and relationships depicted in a very short duration of time.
+The complexity of relationships and melodrama is what makes this one an unforgettable recipe to binge upon.

 Related: Best Korean Movies of All Time

 ‘Last’ tells the riches to rags story of a fund manager Tae-ho, whose life turns itself upside down when a big and important financial deal goes unexpectedly wrong, thus resulting in him losing 350 million won.
 Having lost all his money and after putting himself in a position of extreme danger, he goes underground and discovers a secret society of homeless people who live by their own rules.
 Wanting to get his life back and discover what triggered the disaster out of his deal, he must now work within the rules and hierarchy system of the street in order to get back to the surface of his previous life.
 With a great set of developed characters, we witness some exciting action, spellbinding thrill and a little bit of romance, all in one.
 For a good show to be pleasantly binge-watched, that’s all anyone needs.

 Read More: Best Korean Horror Movies

 15. Heaven’s Garden (2011)